onap/integration-simulators-pnf-simulator/README.md

 More information about the project and all its functionalities you can find under the wiki page: https://wiki.onap.org/display/DW/PNF+Simulator

-Project consists of three submodules:
+Project consists of four submodules:
 1. netconfsimulator
 2. pnfsimulator
 3. simulator-cli
+4. httpserver

 Detailed information about submodules can be found in ```README.md``` in their directories.